 These headphones have a battery life of up to 24 hours

-No, neither Google or Alexa is built in
+Neither Google or Alexa is built in for this model.

-You can only change between two modes: Quiet and Aware
+You can only manually change between two modes: Quiet and Aware